 There have always been people for whom going out for a walk is a source of inspiration and pleasure.
 But in Hong Kong, they are usually perceived as eccentrics.
 Why would you wander aimlessly outdoors when you can go to the mall instead?
-But Covid has changed the equation, and sensing a shift in attitude, Wong decided to launch a YouTube channel dedicated to just walking around: When in doubt, talk a walk.
+But Covid has changed the equation, and sensing a shift in attitude, Wong decided to launch a YouTube channel dedicated to just walking around: When in doubt, take a walk.

 The first video, posted last October, features Wong strolling around To Kwa Wan.
 He wanders over footbridges, through the public areas of public housing estates built in the 1960s, past local residents doing their morning exercises.
 He walks by ping pong tables that have been barricaded and basketball courts whose hoops have been removed to prevent people from using them.
 At one point, he buys a drink from a vending machine that has been bizarrely encased in a steel cage, either to prevent theft or discourage its use during Covid.